toamitrawat/transaction-batch-master/README.md

 **Solutions**:
 - Verify AWS credentials are valid
-- Check IAM permissions for S3 HeadObject
+- Check IAM permissions for S3 HeadObject and S3 GetObject (for range requests)
 - Ensure bucket exists and is accessible
 - Review S3 bucket policy